TechdudeGames/gStart/README.md

 ### Files
 -Provided Files:
 MailWatcher.py is the program that facilitates the polling of the emails and the launch of the command.
+Needs data.xml <br></br>
-Needs data.xml data.xml is exactly as it sounds.
-It stores information on the password and recognized emails.
+data.xml is exactly as it sounds.
+It stores information on the password and recognized emails. <br></br>
-Manager.py is the GUI program that works with the data.xml read by MailWatcher.py gui/manager.ui is the UI file for Manager gStartBackend.py is just the backend needed to poll the emails.
+Manager.py is the GUI program that works with the data.xml read by MailWatcher.py<br></br>
+gui/manager.ui is the UI file for Manager<br></br>
+gStartBackend.py is just the backend needed to poll the emails.<br></br>

--Files you need to include after cloning.
+-Files you need to include after cloning.<br></br>
 In order to actually use an email account to allow MailWatcher to do it's job, you need a credentials file for that account.
 To do this, go to https://developers.google.com/gmail/api/quickstart/python and press Enable Google API.
 Name the project whatever you want and agree to the Terms of Service.
 It will then give you a credentials.json.
 Place the credentails.json in the same directory as MailWatcher.py and you are good to go.

 ### Requirments